-Recommendation The company complies The company explains 1 Why how • independence.
-3.1.5.
+Recommendation The company complies The company explains Why how 3.1.5.
 The Committee recommends that members of the board of directors elected by the general meeting stand for election every year at the annual general meeting, and that the members are nominated and elected individually.
 COMPLIES 3.2.
 The board of director's independence 3.2.1.
 The Committee recommends that at least half of the members of the board of directors elected in general meeting are independent in order for the board of directors to be able to act independently avoiding conflicts of interests.
-In order to be independent, the member in question may not: be or within the past five years have been a member of the executive management or an executive employee in the company, a subsidiary or a group company, within the past five years have received large emoluments from the company/group, a subsidiary or a group company in another capacity than as member of the board of directors, represent or be associated with a controlling shareholder, within the past year have had a business relationship (e.g. personally or indirectly as a partner or an employee, shareholder, customer, supplier or member of a governing body in companies with similar relations) with the company, a subsidiary or a group company, which is significant for the company and/or the business relationship, DIFFERENT APPROACH The individual board members are assessed to possess necessary qualifications and experience and to be able to act independently of special interests.
+In order to be independent, the member in question may not: be or within the past five years have been a member of the executive management or an executive employee in the company, a subsidiary or a group company, within the past five years have received large emoluments from the company/group, a subsidiary or a group company in another capacity than as member of the board of directors, represent or be associated with a controlling shareholder, within the past year have had a business relationship (e.g. personally or indirectly as a partner or an employee, shareholder, customer, supplier or member of a governing body in companies with similar relations) with the company, a subsidiary or a group company, which is significant for the company and/or the business relationship, be or within the past three years have been employed with or a partner in the same company as the company's auditor elected in general meeting, DIFFERENT APPROACH The individual board members are assessed to possess necessary qualifications and experience and to be able to act independently of special interests.
 In connection with the annual evaluation of the board of directors and at the nomination of candidates for the board of directors an overall assessment of each candidate's qualifications and experience is made.
 Independence is part of this assessment, but It is not a decisive factor, as qualifications, experience and business insight are considered to be of greater importance.